auroris/OpenIddict-WindowsAuth/README.md

 ### IdentityServer:Groups

 This key is a list of acceptable active directory groups.
 Items are exact match, case insensitive.
-If the authenticating user is a member of an active directory group listed here, it will be returned in the roles field.
+If the authenticating user is a member of an active directory group listed here, it will be returned as a role claim.

 ## Testing